 Main Menu Index Films Bio Chronology Photos TV Books Mags Radio Ads Collectibles Geography Letters Memories Links

-All Encyclopedia text, from A to Z, is copyright © 2004 - 2013 by Stephanie Jones
+All original Encyclopedia text, from A to Z, is copyright © 2004 - 2015 by Stephanie Jones

 The Best of G

 • Gardenias • John

 Gable, Clark.
 (2/1/01 - 11/16/60) The "King of Hollywood," with whom Joan co-starred in 8 films (he was her second-most frequent co-star, after Gwen Lee): Dance, Fools, Dance ('31), Laughing Sinners ('31), Possessed ('31), Dancing Lady ('33), Chained ('34), Forsaking All Others ('34), Love on the Run ('36), and Strange Cargo ('40).

 The two had an on-again/off-again affair between 1931 and his death in 1960.
 MGM publicist James Merrick said of their relations:

 I don't think sex was the main attraction, but they probably did all right in that department.
 Joan was an outlet for Clark; he could talk about his problems and she'd listen and offer the right comments and usually the right advice.
 Not that she was one of the boys, but outside of Carole [Lombard] she was the only person who really got through to him.
 A lot of us thought they'd marry, and I think they came close a couple of times, but it's probably a good thing they didn't.
 It wouldn't have worked, any more than her other marriages worked, because she was stronger than he was, and Clark knew he had an image to protect.
 The only time he made any detrimental comment on their relationship was when he told me that "Joan swings more balls than I do."
 (CWJC)